Foxite/PatreonDownloader/README.md

 ## External media
 The program will also attempt to extract links from posts, and if possible, download the files stored at those links.
 Currently, only Dropbox links are supported.
 If you want to download external media from other hosting sites, feel free to submit a PR.

+## Security
+This program can automatically extract cookies from your browser, which is (correctly) identified as suspicious behaviour by certain antivirus programs.
+This is why the full source code is available.
+You can see that only the patreon.com session_id cookie is extracted and only used to authenticate the program with Patreon, and is not sent anywhere else.
+While the exact URL that the cookie is sent to is based on user input, the code will never send the cookie to any of my servers.
+Your cookies are safe.

+View VirusTotal reports for version 1.0 [here](https://www.virustotal.com/gui/file-analysis/OTFmMGFkNDUxM2JiMjc1ZjhmMjc2NmUzMzVlNmJlOTk6MTU5MzM1OTY0Mg==/detection) (Windows zip file) and [here](https://www.virustotal.com/gui/file/dec5d37af8de554ddc56a9c7a5e412fbd08ff30761d3017fc6627c6068e08411/detection) (Windows executable).

 ## Contributing
 Please stick to existing code conventions when contributing.